Skip to main content

 • Pansexual (pan): Sexually attracted to people of any gender or sexual orientation.

-• Queer: It was used as an insult but now many LGBTQ+ people use it as a way to describe any sexuality without needing a specific label.
+• Queer: It was used as an insult but now many LGBT+ people use it as a way to describe any sexuality that isn’t heterosexual without needing a specific label.

-• Questioning: Still exploring or unsure about their sexuality.
+• Questioning: Still exploring or unsure about your sexuality.

 You may find that all parts of your sexuality match up.
 For example, you might be a man who is attracted to men and identifies as gay.
 Or you may find your sexuality is more complicated.
 For example, you might be a woman who is attracted to men and identifies as straight but is also attracted to women.